12 Days of Phish-mas: A Festive Look at Phishing Examples

-Here, the attacker uses urgent language to prompt you to call them right away, stating you only have 72 hours to request a refund.
+In this hybrid email / vishing attack, the attacker uses urgent language to prompt you to call them right away, stating you only have 72 hours to request a refund.

 Why bother with the phone number?
 It’s because they want to get you on the line so they can try to get you to do one of the following:

 - Share credit card, bank account, or personal information over the phone, or